Check Out These Tips and Shortcuts to Insert and Format SmartArt in PowerPoint

 With a shape selected, press Alt + right arrow or Alt + left arrow.

-With a shape selected, press Control + Alt + right arrow or Control + Alt + left arrow.
+With a shape selected, press Ctrl + Alt + right arrow or Ctrl + Alt + left arrow.

 With the SmartArt object selected, press Alt > JS > E. This will remove all custom formatting.